UXDivers/Grial-UI-Kit-Support/all.md

 ### Compiling Themes

 **Important**: Due to some limitations on Xamarin Forms it is not possible to style everything right from ```App.xaml```.
-That is the reason why when running our sample you can see most of the colors change but not the Navigaton Bar.
+That is the reason why when running our sample you can see most of the colors change when you change the current theme at runtime, but not the ListView selected items and some custom renderers.

 In Grial 2.0 we have added a new, easier and more reliable mechanism to compile theme colors on iOS and Android projects.

 This is made through a ```Build Task``` so the process is transparent.
+This build task is automatically added to your project when you include ```UXDivers.Artina.Shared``` nuget packages in your project.

 All you need to do is to set the theme on ```App.xaml``` through the ```MergedWith``` property, then the build task will: